veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +----------------------+----------------------------+-------------------------------------------------------------------------------+
 ¦audiosamplerate       ¦number                      ¦Frequency at which the audio stream is replayed                                ¦
 +----------------------+----------------------------+-------------------------------------------------------------------------------+
-¦audiosamplesize       ¦number                      ¦Resolution of a single audio sample                                            ¦
+¦audiosamplesize       ¦number                      ¦Number of bits used to represent each audio sample                             ¦
 +----------------------+----------------------------+-------------------------------------------------------------------------------+
 ¦canSeekToEnd          ¦boolean                     ¦Indicating the last video frame is a key frame                                 ¦
 +----------------------+----------------------------+-------------------------------------------------------------------------------+